cryptodictionary/site/content/extracontent.md

 ## PASS (password-authenticated secret sharing)

 ## ROT13

-Military-grade encrypt, if you live in the year -60 BC.
+Military-grade encryption, if you live in the year -60 BC.

 ## SexTNFS (special extender tower NFS)